addyosmani/essential-js-design-patterns/README.md

 #### Introduction

 This is the repo for 'Learning JavaScript Design Patterns', an open-source book on JavaScript patterns also released for sale (should you wish to support the project that way) via [O'Reilly Media](http://shop.oreilly.com/product/0636920025832.do).

 Design patterns are reusable solutions to commonly occurring problems in software development and are a very useful tool to have at your disposal.
 You can read the latest version [online](http://addyosmani.com/resources/essentialjsdesignpatterns/book/) for free at any time.

-Version 1.5.2 of the book is currently over 254 pages in length and 1.0 was downloaded approximately 260,000 times during 2011.
 Additional formats of the book are available in the 'formats' directory.

 #### Why is this book needed?